orkhasnat/Foxs-Tale/README.md

 <img src="https://i.ibb.co/d0s7SQh/Picture4.png" alt="Picture4" border="0">
 <img src="https://i.ibb.co/zhVFhSR/mpv-shot0001.jpg" alt="mpv-shot0001" border="0">

-## For Windows
+## Installation
-Run make.ps1 using powershell.
+- ### **Installer**
+    You can install the game directly from this [link](https://github.com/orkhasnat/Foxs-Tale/releases/download/v1.01/Setup.exe).
+- ### **Manual Compilation**
+    Alternatively, you can choose to manually compile the game yourself using the provided source code.
+To do this, you will need to have the SFML library installed, but don't worry - we have included the version we used in our development process to make it easier for you (Windows Only).
+    - #### **For Windows**
+        Simply run the powershell script make.ps1.
+        ```
         Options:
         > -h/help - Shows help menu
         > -c/compile - Compiles the project
         > -cr - Compiles the project without the roll function (if compilcation arises)
         > clean - Deletes the .o files
         > cleanall - Deletes the *.o and *.exe files
         > -a/all - Does all the above except deleting the .exe file
-> To execute the game run the executable

-The .exe can be found in ./bin
-The -a flag or -e doesnt execute properly due to failure to load resources.
-Git somehow corrupts the symbolic link thus creates execution failure.
+        ```
+        To execute the game, run the Fox's Tale.exe file located in the bin folder.
+Please note that the -a flag and -e option do not execute properly due to a known issue with loading resources.
+Additionally, Git may corrupt the symbolic link, resulting in an execution failure.
+The compiled Fox's Tale.exe file can be found in the ./bin directory.

+        Note: If you are using PowerShell on Windows and encounter an error message about script execution being disabled, you can enable script execution by opening a PowerShell session as an administrator and running the following command:
+        ```Set-ExecutionPolicy RemoteSigned```
+        This command sets the execution policy to allow local and remote signed scripts to run on the system.
+Once you've run this command, you should be able to execute the PowerShell script without any issues.
+    - #### **For GNU/Linux**
+        To compile the game, you'll need to install the SFML library.
+Depending on your distribution, you can use your package manager to install the SFML package.
+For example, on Arch Linux, the package is called ```sfml```, and on Ubuntu/Debian and it's deriavatives, it's ```libsfml-dev```.
+Once you've installed SFML, open a terminal in the project directory and run the make command.
+This will compile the game and create the executable in the bin directory.
+To clean up the object files and the executable, run the ```make clean``` command.
+        You can run the ```desktop``` target to create a desktop entry for the game.
+The entry will be created on the current user's desktop and will include the game name, an icon, and a command to run the executable.
+Note that the icon file ```icon.ico``` should be present in the root directory of the project for the entry to display correctly.

+        If you need help with the available commands, run ```make help``` in the terminal.
+This will display a list of available commands along with a brief description of each command.
+        Also this might also work on MacOS but I can't really test that.

 ## Features